The Cost of a Bad Hire

 Kinch Lyons, in partnership with Podium, are offering online psychometric test training for HR professionals and business owners.
 Our certificate in psychometric testing is delivered using Podium’s state-of-the-art online e-learning platform, so you can complete it in your own time.

-Currently, we are offering training at the Assistant Test User (ATU) (Podium Access Course Level 1) and Test User Level (TU) (Level 2).
-Our ATU /PAC course can be completed at any time and our next TU courses will be running from the 20th – 23rd of April 2021.
-Click here to sign up and be notified about these and other developments and click here to learn more about the different occupational testing levels.
+Currently, we are offering training at the Assistant Test User (ATU) (Podium Access Course Level 1) and Test User Level (TU) (Level 2), which can be completed at any time are are available for the most competitive price on the market.
+To see our FAQs, click here or go here to make a purhcase.
+Click here to visit the BPS website to learn more about the different occupational testing levels.
 Upon completion of our courses in psychometric testing you will can apply for certification with the British Psychological Society and/or the European Federation of Psychologists’ Associations.